Ross Mirkarimi: Charges

 On January 13, 2012, Mirkarimi was charged with domestic violence battery, child endangerment, and dissuading a witness.
 The charges came five days after he was sworn in publicly as sheriff and resulted from an altercation Mirkarimi had with his wife, Eliana Lopez, before he became sheriff, on New Year's Eve.
-The domestic abuse complaint was lodged by Ivory Madison, a neighbor of Mirkarimi.
+The domestic abuse complaint was lodged by Ivory Madison, a neighbor of Mirkarimi who had helped raise funds for his campaign for sheriff.
 According to a search warrant that police issued on Madison to obtain text messages that she exchanged with Lopez and a video that she took of Lopez's bruised arm, Madison called police after Lopez told her that she had been bruised in a New Year's Eve altercation with Mirkarimi.
 Madison videotaped the bruise at the request of Lopez, and the two discussed the incident via text messages.
 Madison also "indicated the alleged incident indicated a larger pattern of abuse."
 On the video, Lopez said, "This is the second time this is happening ...
 We need help and I'm going to use this just in case he wants to take Theo away from me because he did said [sic] that he is very powerful and can do it."

 During the Ethics Commission hearings, significant portions of Madison's sworn statement were ruled inadmissible and Lopez testified that she realized she could not trust Madison after Madison suggested "calling Ross's political enemies" to help her bring him down.
 Lopez said that after she had clearly said that she didn't want police involvement, Madison called the police.

 After his swearing-in ceremony, Mirkarimi suggested that the police probe was politically motivated, and called the incident "a private matter.
 A family matter."
 Mirkarimi's wife, Eliana Lopez, repudiated the charges against her husband.

 On January 23, 2012, a second woman filed a police report claiming that Mirkarimi had abused her.